Let's be honest: you have better things to do with your time than worry about tackling the ugly, many-headed, sleepless beast that is social media.

 And what's even more badass is you're doing it yourself, with no AAA team behind you and a meager budget (if any at all).

-In the gaming world, this is what we call a community manager, and their role is to help maintain, grow, and understand your player-base.
+In the gaming world, this is what's called a social media manager, and their role is to help maintain, grow, and understand your player-base.

-Whoever you choose to manage your community efforts, they should at the very least have some experience in marketing, running Discord, Twitch, Telegram, or Youtube channels, or even moderating forums.
-These requirements will vary depending on what you're looking for, and where specifically you'd like to grow your community.
+Whoever you choose to manage your social media efforts, they should at the very least have some experience in marketing, running Discord, X, Telegram, or YouTube channels, or even moderating forums.
+These requirements will vary depending on what you're looking for, and where specifically you'd like to grow your online presence.

-A community manager will handle the daily conversation, questions, and nitty gritty so you have more time to focus on developing your game.
+A community manager will handle the daily content, conversations, and nitty gritty so you have more time to focus on developing your game.
 They can also provide an invaluable ear to player feedback and suggestions, which you can take into consideration as you move forward with development.

-When looking for a community manager, it's important part to find someone who may already be interested in your game (or at least understand its theme), so they "speak the language" and can keep players genuinely engaged.
+When looking for a social media manager, it's important part to find someone who may already be interested in your game (or at least understand its theme), so they "speak the language" and can keep players genuinely engaged.

-If you don't have a community manager, it is possible to handle these efforts by yourself—just be prepared to put in some time and work.
+If you don't have a social media manager, it is possible to handle these efforts by yourself—just be prepared to put in some time and work.

 Community and social media efforts can also function as a team effort, which can be done successfully with some clear ground rules and expectations on tone, messaging, and objectives.